 4.1 The sale of an item is facilitated by BRK on behalf of the seller, and BRK always sells items up for auction at the highest price offered during the bidding round.

 4.2 Items up for auction can have a reserve price that has been agreed upon with the seller.
 The price is confidential and the item cannot be sold below this price.

-4.3 The traditional auctions are presided over by one of the Danish Ministry of Justice’s appointed auctioneers, ensuring that the auctions proceed correctly and lawfully.
+4.3 The Live Auctions are presided over by one of the Danish Ministry of Justice’s appointed auctioneers, ensuring that the auctions proceed correctly and lawfully.

 5.1 The currency used while the auctions take place is Danish kroner.
 The approximate amount in euro/US dollars is shown on screens in the saleroom and also on request.

 5.2 The auctioneer determines the size of the bid increment and the pace of the auction.
 Bid increments usually rise by 5% - 10% compared to the previous bid.
 Approximately 50-100 auction lots are sold per hour.

 5.3 The hammer price refers both to the gavel used by the auctioneer that signifies the end of a bidding round on an item and to the price (bidding amount) that the item up for auction is sold for.
 See section 7 regarding amounts added to the hammer price.

 5.4 The buyer is the bidder that submits the highest bid, thereby obtaining the hammer price.
 At the moment the hammer price is determined, a binding purchase/sale agreement is entered into based on these conditions of purchase.

 5.5 If bids are made on behalf of others, the bidder serves as surety for the transaction.

 5.6 Items are purchased in their present state and condition, and regardless of the type of bidding the buyer has no right to cancel his purchase, neither under the Danish Consumer Contracts Act.